 What Was Missing

 Dutch astronomer Jan Oort first discovered the 'missing matter' problem in the 1930's.
 By observing the Doppler red-shift values of stars moving near the plane of our galaxy, Oort assumed he could calculate how fast the stars were moving.
-Since the galaxy was not flying apart, he reasoned that there must be enough matter inside the galaxy such that the central gravitational force was strong enough to keep the stars from escaping, much as the Sun's gravitational pull keeps a planet in its orbit.
+Since the galaxy was not flying apart, he reasoned that there must be enough matter inside the galaxy such that the central gravitational force was strong enough to keep the stars from escaping, much as the Sun's gravitational pull keeps the planets in their orbits.
 But when the calculation was made, it turned out that there was not enough mass in the galaxy.
 And the discrepancy was not small; the galaxy had to be at least twice as massive as the sum of the mass of all its visible components combined.
 Where was all this missing matter?

 In addition, in the 1960's the radial profile of the tangential velocity of stars in their orbits around the galactic center as a function of their distance from that center was measured.
-It was found that typically, once we get away from the galactic center all the stars travel with the same velocity independent of their distance out from the galactic center.
+It was found that typically, once we get away far enough from the galactic center all the stars travel with the same velocity independent of their distance out from the galactic center.
 (See the figure below.)
 Usually, as is the case with our solar system, the farther out an object is, the slower it travels in its orbit.

 Figure 1.
 A typical star's tangential velocity as a function of its distance from the galactic center.